waldemar-becker/gravedigger/Readme.md

-# Gravedigger - The dead code remover
+# Gravedigger - The dead code remover for python projects
 This project is still in experimental mode and was written quick+dirty.

 ## Installation